SunitaAcharya/myYogaMate/readme.md

 image_show() function is used to read and analyse the image choosen from menu.
 Also, it calculates the angles. camera_show() function is used to analyse the pose from webcam.
 It then calculates the angles which will used while comparing the angles of both the images and camera in realtime.

+All relevant information regarding this project is in <a href="https://github.com/SunitaAcharya/myYogaMate/wiki">Wiki</a>

 ### License
 Copyright 2022 UofG_rtep_team4<br/>
 Licensed under the MIT License<br/>